 Developed by teams of employment and labor law experts, staffing industry attorneys, and leaders in the staffing business, ASA certification represents the gold standard in professional credentials.

-ASA offers four different staffing certification programs
+ASA offers four different certification programs

 An overarching credential that covers essential labor and employment law from a staffing perspective; covers federal law and state law for a selected state.
 No other industry certification program delves as deeply into the topics that matter most to staffing professionals and their clients.